-Revealed: Air Force ordered software to manage army of fake virtual people
+Revealed: Air Force ordered software to manage army of fake virtual people.
+By Stephen C.

 The Treasury Department said it doesn’t have enough evidence to place sanctions on Wikileaks or its leader Julian Assange, Dow Jones Newswires reported.

 At the time, few had heard of the group — it was before it had released the video of the Apache helicopter attack — but I nonetheless believed it could perform vitally important functions and thus encouraged readers to donate to it and otherwise support it.
 In response, there were numerous people — via email, comments, and other means — who expressed a serious fear of doing so: they were worried that donating money to a group so disliked by the government would cause them to be placed on various lists or, worse, incur criminal liability for materially supporting a Terrorist organization.
 At the time, I dismissed those concerns as both ill-founded and even slightly paranoid.